TatuLund/bookstore-flow-ee/README.md

 - How to apply model view presenter architecture in Vaadin app using CDI
 - EAR packaging

+## Other useful Vaadin tips demoed

+- How to build custom app layout when not using AppLayout component
+- How to build CRUD view without using Crud component
+- How to use Dialog as Offcanvas style modal view

 ## Prerequisites

-The project can be imported into the IDE of your choice, with Java 8 or 11 installed, as a Maven project.
+The project can be imported into the IDE of your choice, with Java 17 installed, as a Maven project.

 ## Project Structure